-These historic documents were approved by the Governors of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin and the Premiers of Ontario and Quebec in order to act together to protect, conserve, restore, improve and effectively manage the waters and water dependent natural resources of the Basin.
+The Great Lakes Compact is an agreement between the states of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin and the provinces of Ontario and Quebec to act together to protect, conserve, restore, improve, and effectively manage the waters and water-dependent natural resources of the Great Lakes Basin.

-- The Compact Council and Regional Body have found that Minnesota's Water Conservation and Efficiency Program and Water Management Program meet or exceed the current requirements of the Agreement and Compact (Joint Declaration of Finding, January 7, 2010).
+- The Compact Council and Regional Body have found that Minnesota's Water Conservation and Efficiency Program and Water Management Program meet or exceed the current requirements of the Agreement and Compact (Joint Declaration of Finding, December 2015).

 - Minnesota's water appropriation permit program addresses water withdrawal requirements in the Compact.
 In Minnesota, permits are required for water uses of 10,000 gallons or more per day and 1 million gallons or more per year - a lower threshold than that in the Compact.

-- Water use data in Minnesota is updated annually and is available online.
+- Annually, water-use data in Minnesota is updated and made available online.

-- Water use data in the Lake Superior watershed are submitted annually to the Great Lakes Regional Water Use Database repository.
+- Water-use data from Minnesota's portion of the Great Lakes Basin is submitted annually to the Great Lakes Regional Water Use Database repository.

 - Minnesota has established its baseline water use data for the Great Lakes Basin.
 Section 4.12 of the Compact requires each state to submit a list to the Compact Council of all diversions.

 - The document, Minnesota Water Conservation Goals and Objectives, provides a summary.